OGILVY & MATHER

 * Inhabited Walls / wall cladding pvc tubes allow a hanging system for simple layout and easy pinup.
 The wall extrusions allow seat tubes and micro-perforated light scattering on the trays.

 * Wkbench / large work tables incorporate side seats for visitors or informal exchanges.

 * Wa-Walls / libraries and storage dividing spaces of work and passage, with cross-sectional views and opaque parts.

 * Mutant Grounds / polymorphic seats, as an extension of the floor.
-This is a transcription of a dense city where the heights of cubes / towers grows on a real urban background: glass walls on which they rely patios open to the street.
-The Mutant Grounds allows flexible uses depending on the need.
-It’s easy to clipp them on and off as they are extremely lightwhich creates landscapes movements facing the city.
+This is a transcription of a dense city where the heights of cubes / towers grow on a real urban background: glass walls on which they rest upon patios open to the street.
+The Mutant Ground allows flexible uses depending on the need.
+It’s easy to clip them on and off, and as they are extremely lightweight, they create moving landscapes that face the city.

 Based on the direction of the floor girders, furrows draw prospects in the ceilings, walls cracks in eye-catching opening through screens, offices and meeting rooms.

-These superficial red incisions, brings meaning to the project dynamic linking in a single volume a set of subspaces, drawing the same visual identity the Ogilvy creative community.
+These superficial red incisions bring meaning to the dynamic project as it links in a single volume a set of subspaces, drawing the same visual identity of the creative Ogilvy community.

 - Type: Réhabilitation d'un immeuble de bureaux